International Economic History since 1750

 • Topics

 The central theme of the course is the development of the modern world economy.
-For the early period (1750-1914) we consider the development of modern systems of production and the increase in international flows of goods, labour, capital and technology.
+For the early period (1750-1914) we consider the development of modern systems of production and the consequent increase in international flows of goods, labour, capital and technology.
 For the inter-war period (1918-39) we examine the breakdown in the international economy and national responses to it.
 For the post-World War II period we track the establishment of domestic and international institutions and their impact on global growth.

 • Learning outcome